Complex Circles of Partition and the Expansion Principles: Complex Circles of Partition

 \begin{definition} Let $\M \subseteq \N$ and

 be a subset of the complex numbers where the real part is from $\M \subseteq \N$.
-Then, a CoP with the special requirement
+A CoP with special requirement

-will be referred to as a \textbf{complex Circle of Partition}, abbreviated as \textbf{cCoP}.
-The special requirement is called the \textit{circle condition}.
-The components $x$ and $y$ are referred to as the \textit{real weight} and \textit{imaginary weight}, respectively.
-The CoP $\C(n, \M)$ is termed the \textit{source CoP}.
-Since in the case $\M = \N$ the source CoP is abbreviated as $\C(n)$, we set
+will be referred to as a \emph{complex circles of partition}, abbreviated as \textbf{cCoP}.
+The special requirement is called the \emph{circle condition}.
+The components $x$ and $y$ are referred to as the \emph{real weight} and \emph{imaginary weight}, respectively.
+The CoP $\C(n,\M)$ is called the \emph{source CoP}.
+Since in the case $\M = \N$ the source CoP is abbreviated as $\C(n)$, we will set

-To distinguish between points $[z]$ of cCoPs and points $z$ in the complex plane $\CC$, we refer to the latter as \textit{complex points}. \end{definition}
+To distinguish between the points $[z]$ of cCoPs and the points $z$ in the complex plane $\CC$, we refer to the latter as \emph{complex points}. \end{definition}